What is a sympathectomy?

 Most people can return to work within a week.

-Be sure to take all of your medicines as prescribed and to attend any follow-up visits
+Take all of your medicines as prescribed.
+Keep any follow-up visits that your healthcare

 Before you agree to the test or the procedure make sure you know: